Peace Fellowship Application

 Follow these steps to ensure that your application receives consideration.

-- Review the application guidelines and check the eligibility requirements and restrictions below before applying.
-Read the entire application before you begin.
+- Review the application guidelines and check the eligibility requirements and restrictions.

-- Thoroughly research the curriculum and programs at each of the Rotary Peace Centers before starting your online application.
-You will be asked to rank the centers in order of importance.
+- Research the curriculum and programs at each of the Rotary Peace Centers.
+You will be asked to rank two centers you prefer.

-- Inform your local Rotary district that you are applying for a peace fellowship, and request an interview.
-District endorsement is required to complete the application process.
+- Contact your local Rotary district before submitting your application to request an interview.
+District endorsement is a required component of the application process.
 TIP: Your local Rotary club can help you connect with your district.
 Use Club Finder to locate the club nearest you.
-Club interviews and endorsements are strongly encouraged but not required for applicants who have district support.
+Club interviews and recommendations are strongly encouraged but not required for candidates who have district support.

 - Complete an interview with district representatives.
-Districts must submit endorsed applications to The Rotary Foundation by 1 July.
+Districts must submit endorsements to The Rotary Foundation by 1 July.

-- Receive notice of selection results in November.
-If you are chosen for a fellowship, you will receive the name of the Peace Center where you will study.
+- Await notice of the selection results in November.
+If you are chosen for a fellowship, you will be told at which Peace Center you will study.

-- Apply for admission to the university where you will study.
-Being chosen for a fellowship does not mean you have been admitted to the university.
+- Apply for admission to the university where your Peace Center is located.
+Being selected for the fellowship does not mean you have been admitted to the university.